pancongliang/openshift/installing/any-platform/online/readme.md

 ### Configure image registry data persistence and create htpasswd user

-* On the bastion machine, run the following command to configure image registry data persistence and create the htpasswd user:
+* In the bastion machine, run the following command to configure image registry data persistence and create the htpasswd user:

   ```
   bash 03-post-inst-cfg.sh